ROIEIHI/gaze_tracking_system/refactored/README.md

 - **Real-Time Prediction**: Use trained model for live gaze tracking
 - **Complete Workflow**: Run all steps in sequence

-## Setup Scripts (Local Use Only)
+## Setup Scripts

-For new installations, the following helper scripts are available:
+For new installations, the following helper scripts are available in the repository:
-- `setup_environment.py` - Comprehensive setup for new computers
+- `setup_environment.py` - Comprehensive automated setup for new computers
 - `requirements.txt` - Package dependencies list
 - `validate_setup.py` - System validation tool

-*Note: These setup scripts are for local use and are not included in the repository.*
+- `SETUP_SUMMARY.md` - Detailed documentation of the setup system

+**Recommended**: Use `python setup_environment.py` for hassle-free installation on new systems.

 ## Project Structure